 The Solution:

-By adopting proven, evidence-based policies statewide, Pennsylvania has the opportunity to build a future where every child has the literacy skills needed to thrive.
+By adopting and funding proven, evidence-based policies statewide, Pennsylvania has the opportunity to build a future where every child has the literacy skills needed to thrive.

 Evidence-Based Instruction